ShaneYu/mc-1.15.2-modding-tutorial/README.md

 The second video, adding custom items, we add two materials which will be used in future videos in this series.

-You can find this part of the basic modding tutorial on YouTube here: _coming soon_
+You can find this part of the basic modding tutorial on YouTube here: [https://youtu.be/a0XNwW-DtHI](https://youtu.be/a0XNwW-DtHI)

 ### Resources